marwh22/task1/README.md

 # task1
 html pages, some of which were programmed using py-script and the other using Python flask, and using the Python library to perform operations on the image entered by the user

+here the run of the task1 : https://youtu.be/fJC7rhpWjyw

 ![Screenshot 2023-07-15 194436](https://github.com/marwh22/task1/assets/85491809/1f56f220-697d-47ba-b3a4-288c70c96bbe)